jasper-zanjani/notes/lx/README.md

 tput lines
 ```
 ### tracepath
-Successor to `traceroute, blocked by many ISPs because it is a newer tool
+Successor to `traceroute`, blocked by many ISPs because it is a newer tool
 ### traceroute
 Follow the path a packet takes between two hosts
 #### Choose the interface to be used for the path trace